 Make Your Voice Heard

 Let us know your thoughts about the department’s climate and culture - and how to improve it.
-Feedback can be anonymous and will be reviewed by the Diversity and Inclusion Committee monthly.
+Feedback can be anonymous.

 *This form does not replace existing campus procedures for reporting incidents of harassment or discrimination.
 Contact the Office of Institutional Equity to get help.